-- Staff survey administered in January 2012 to identify those interested in pursuing future ESBOCES instructional and/or administrative positions and/or those who seek additional career development. - Succession program orientation in March 2012 - College Fair in May 2012 - Introductory workshop in August 2012 for all 2012-13 cohort participants - ✓ "Re-introduction to BOCES" - ✓ Setting expectations for future leadership and participation in the cohorts - ✓ Preparing for 2012-13 program and cohort meetings - The 2012-13 Succession Program will be comprised of a series of four to six professional development workshops and other career development opportunities that are topic driven and based on the needs of the agency and participating cohorts.
-The agency Succession Planning Committee will be meeting within the next month to further develop the cohort workshop schedule for the 2012-13 service-year.
+- Staff survey administered in January 2012 to identify those interested in pursuing future ESBOCES instructional and/or administrative positions and/or those who seek additional career development. - Succession program orientation in March 2012 - College Fair in May 2012 - Introductory workshop in August 2012 for all 2012-13 cohort participants - ✓ "Re-introduction to BOCES" - $\checkmark$ Setting expectations for future leadership and participation in the cohorts - ✓ Preparing for 2012-13 program and cohort meetings

+• The 2012-13 Succession Program Committee met seven times from October, 2012, through June, 2013.
+The Succession Program was comprised of a series of nine professional development workshops open to cohort participants and two Succession Program